hschne/tuwien.sepm/README.md

-# sepm
+# SEPM
-The repository for the SEPM introduction exercise
+The repository for the SEPM introduction exercise.